We’re examining how the Revit model begins during the first of the architectural design phases.

 - Client Questionnaires & User Surveys: Use shareable forms to gather consistent survey data from users that you can then link to rooms within the project.
 Reference this feedback anytime in the Revit model.

 - Meeting Notes: Use smart text fields to input notes that allow you to create a room, equipment, and people tags that link directly to that element.
 Refer to these notes side-by-side with your Revit model.

 Want more Pre-Design workflow strategies?
 Check out our article “4 Strategies for Simplifying the Pre-Design Phase.”

 What comes after the Pre-Design phase?
 Learn more about evolving the Revit model in Schematic Design >

-Interested in learning more about Layer App, a mobile-friendly database tool connected to Revit?
+Interested in learning more about Layer App, the mobile-friendly database tool connected to Revit?